Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 ## Acyclic graphs
 We have produced an adaptation of the [Ripser](https://github.com/Ripser/ripser) program in order to generate acyclic graphs (that is graphs whose clique complex have trivial homology over F_2).

-Compiling and running the program [Windows/acyclic.cpp](./Windows/acyclic.cpp) a structure will be generated in the `ag` folder containing all acyclic graphs on the specicied number of vertices (and edges, if desired).
+Compiling and running the program [Windows/acyclic.cpp](./Windows/acyclic.cpp) a structure will be generated in the `ag` folder containing all acyclic graphs on the specified number of vertices (and edges, if desired).

 For the execution of `acyclic.cpp` the `FlagAcyclic.dat` file is required, which contains a 0 to indicate that the file structure of `ag` has not been created yet.
 Its value will change to 1 with the first execution of the `acyclic.cpp` program.